 - <= for Less Than or Equal

 - >= for Greater Than or Equal

-- Click the AND/OR/NOT text box and select "Metric Search"
+- Click the search field and select "Metric Search"

 - Select the metric that you want to search from

 - Select metric roll up (Average, Maximum, Minimum, Sum, ...)